OpenCyphal/CETL/CONTRIBUTING.md

 docker run --rm -it -v ${PWD}:/repo ghcr.io/opencyphal/toolshed:ts22.4.x
 ```
 3. run the verify script to configure cetlvast.
 By including `-vv` you can see
-the exact cmake commands verify.py is executing and you and use `--dry-run`
+the exact cmake commands verify.py is executing and you can use `--dry-run`
 if you really hate my python script so much that you want to do all the typing
 yourself (It's not like I spent a ton of time documenting all of these options
 for you.
 No no. It's fine.
 Don't try to apologize now...):